ianrenton/ianrenton.com/blog/_drafts/2025-05-19-the-casual-outdoor-radio-kit.md

 Sometimes, outdoor radio is about [long self-supported hikes](/blog/christchurch-pota-rove-eight-parks-in-eight-hours/) with [big rucksacks](/blog/new-pota-kit-for-2025/) and [madcap races against time](/blog/radar-rally-report-spring-2025/).
 Sometimes it's about [places you'll likely never visit again](/blog/pota-bota-activation-report-greenham-common/), where failure isn't an option.
 Sometimes you just need to bring the power, whether for [popular activations where many people will want to call](/blog/purbeck-pota-rove/#durlston), [times when you need a huge number of contacts](/blog/pota-activation-report-holt-heath/) or [chasing park-to-park DX](/blog/pota-activation-report-hengistbury-head/).
 There's equipment for that.

 But sometimes, outdoor radio isn't like that.
 Sometimes it's just a lovely day sat on a beach or in a park, and 10 QSOs would be a nice bonus.
-Essentially, the ideal summer POTA day looks just like this:

-TODO pic

 For those days, this is my current "casual" outdoor radio kit.